carvel-dev/imgpkg/docs/basic-workflow.md

 ### Prerequisites

-To complete these workflows, you will need access to a local Docker registry and Kubernetes cluster.
-We recommend using [`KinD`](https://kind.sigs.k8s.io/) to create your local cluster.
+To complete these workflows you will need access to an OCI registry like Docker Hub, and optionally, a Kubernetes cluster.

-Steps:
-1. Create a local registry running on port 9001: `docker run -d -p 9001:5000 --restart=always --name registry registry:2`
-2. Run the [Create A Cluster And Registry](https://kind.sigs.k8s.io/docs/user/local-registry/) script to create a KinD cluster that uses a local Docker registry running on port 5000.
+To complete the following workflows, `export NAME` to your registry's namespace prefix (ie, using docker hub, it is the authenicated user).

+(Optional) If you would like to use a local registry or Kubernetes cluster, there are instructions [here](https://kind.sigs.k8s.io/docs/user/local-registry/).

-3. (Optional) If you would like to deploy the results of the scenarios to your Kubernetes cluster, download [`kbld`](https://get-kbld.io/) and [`kapp`](https://get-kapp.io/).
+(Optional) If you would like to deploy the results of the scenarios to your Kubernetes cluster, download [`kbld`](https://get-kbld.io/) and [`kapp`](https://get-kapp.io/).

 ### Scenario

-An application developer has pushed an image that supports an application to a Docker registry.
+An application developer has pushed an image that supports an application to an OCI registry.
 With the application image pushed, the next question is how to package and share the deployment manifests that use the pushed application image.
 The workflows below show examples of using `imgpkg` to address this issue.